strubelab/alphafold/README.md

    For logging in on Windows, you need an ssh client application such as [PuTTY](https://www.putty.org/).

-2. Go to your scratch directory in ibex:
+2. Go to your scratch directory in Ibex:

     ```bash
     $ cd /ibex/scratch/[your_username]/